 5. Let the process finish.
 Now use the device to see if you are still getting Windows IP address conflict messages.

-If the problem persists worry not, we have other advanced methods to fix it.
+Hopefully, the error message “Windows has detected an IP Conflict” should be resolved by now.
+If not, we have other advanced methods to fix it.

 Method 4: Clear Static IP